open-rsx/rsb-manual/specification-inter-transport-communication.rst

 .. note::

-   With this setup, the :term:`listener` in the :program:`inprocess-and-spread` process will currently receive all events twice.
+   With this setup, the :term:`listener` in the :program:`inprocess-and-spread` process will currently receive all :term:`events <event>` twice.

 There are two ways to attach multiple :term:`transports <transport>` to :term:`participants <participant>`: